Tripsacum dactyloides: Distribution

+Ecology

+Tripsacum dactyloides is a larval host for Cymaenes tripunctus, and Lerema accius.
+Its foliage also provides food for the larvae of Anisostena bicolor, Anisostena kansana, Sphenophorus maidis and Chilophaga tripsaci.
+Bison, elk, and other large herbivores grazed on the foliage.
+Small mammals, birds and lizards use Tripsacum dactyloides as cover.
+The fruit is eaten by deer.

 Cultivation

 The best growing conditions for eastern gamagrass are provided by wet land, such as floodplains along riverbanks.
 Moreover, moist, nonalkaline lowland areas will maintain the growth of gamagrass because the land can endure a longer time under flood conditions.
 The soil that is most suitable for eastern gamagrass is moist, little drained fertile soil that has an annual precipitation of 900–1500 mm and a pH of 5.5 to 7.5.

 Tripsacum dactyloides can tolerate a maximum of three weeks of flooding without dying.
 The deep roots, which extend to around 4.5 m underground, are the key structure that allows gamagrass to tolerate drought.

 Uses

 Eastern gamagrass was widely considered a high class feedcrop among the early settlers of the United States.
 However, it started to disappear because of grain crops and cattle grazing.
-Around the late 1980s and early 1990s, people started to pay attention again to eastern gamagrass as a good productive forage in summer, since it is productive, palatable and easily digestible by almost all cattle.
+Around the late 1980s and early 1990s, people started to pay attention again to eastern gamagrass as a forage in summer, since it is productive, palatable and easily digestible by almost all cattle.
 For these reasons, gamagrass is ideally suitable for feed crops, including hay and pasture forage for which rotation of grazing seasons is controlled.
 It is used as forage because the growing season of the grass is earlier compared to other warm-season grasses and later compared to cool-season grass and legumes.
 Eastern gamagrass requires a moderate amount of carbohydrates stored in the leaf bases for regrowth.
-If the plant is grazed before carbohydrate accumulates in the leaf bases the plant will die from overgrazing.
+If the plant is grazed before carbohydrate accumulates in the leaf bases, the plant will die from overgrazing.

 Gamagrass is also suitable as a wildlife habitat.
-Hollow space in the middle of dispersed bundles and the tented canopy created by the leaves growing from the rhizomes and dropping into the middle make the plant an attractive location for wildlife.
+Hollow space in the middle of dispersed bundles and the tented canopy created by the leaves growing from the rhizomes and dropping into the middle make the plant an attractive habitat for wildlife.
 For example, the empty space in the middle of bundles is large enough for wild animals like quails and prairie chickens to build nests.
 Moreover, the grass provides good cover during the winter for grassland sparrows.

 Gamagrass grows from mid-April to mid-September.
-This is a little earlier in the year compared to other native warm-season grasses like big bluestem, (Andropogon gerardi) and switch grass, (Panicum virgatum).
+This is a little earlier in the year compared to other native warm-season grasses like big bluestem (Andropogon gerardi) and switch grass (Panicum virgatum).
 The high relative yield of gamagrass in summer is the major reason why this grass is a good feedcrop when cool-season grasses ("tall fescue") are undeveloped.